 In order to earn the premium reward discount anytime in a plan year, the employee will need to fully complete the Health Rewards required activities within the required time frame in the prior plan year.
 If the employee also elects coverage for a spouse or domestic partner, the covered adult would also need to fully complete the required activities within the established time period in order for the premium reward discount to be awarded to the employee.
+Effective for the plan year 2021, the covered spouse or domestic partner will earn the Heath Rewards credit independently and separate from the employee.

-Completion of all Health Rewards required activities resulting in an award of 100% would be necessary for the employee and if applicable, the covered spouse/domestic partner would also need to complete the requirements and be awarded 100%.
+Completion of all Health Rewards required activities resulting in an award of 100% would be necessary for the employee and/or a covered spouse or domestic partner.